 It will also help to calculate TCO using TCO Calculator, and will project the overall saving.

 There are many well-known strategies to migrate to the cloud such as rehost, refactor, rearchitect and rebuild.
-There could be many key factors behind to choose the right strategies.
-Based on the nature of the application, you may need to rehost (no code change) the application or you may need to rearchitect it.
-For instance, you are not ready to make a change at the code level of application but still want to leverage the power of the cloud in this case you choose IaaS and host your application in Azure VM.
-If you are planning to move towards cloud-native design principal (Refactor) and ready to make changes at the code level and then you can choose Azure App Service.
+There could be many key factors behind choosing the right strategies.
+Based on the nature of the application, you may need to rehost (no code change) the application, or you may need to rearchitect it.
+For instance, you are not ready to make a change at the code level of the application but still want to leverage the power of the cloud in this case you choose IaaS and host your application in Azure VM.
+If you are planning to move towards cloud-native design principal (Refactor) and are ready to make changes at the code level and then you can choose Azure App Service.
 If you want to rearchitect the application, then you can go for Container or Azure Functions.

 Phase: Security and Management

-The migrated resources will be protected by industry-leading security measure such as Azure Security Center, Azure Sentinel, and Azure Monitor.
+The migrated resources will be protected by industry-leading security measures such as Azure Security Center, Azure Sentinel, and Azure Monitor.
 Your data will be protected in the cloud by the services like Azure Backup and Azure Site Recovery.